Rhuan000/PANCAKEBOT/readme.md

     - #### Sell
        Will sell Tokens for all wallets connecteds when the Token price is higher than provided "PRICE/EA".<br>
        Entries required: "BNB", "PRICE/EA"

+  ### MarkBox
+    - #### 100%
+      This option Select All Tokens you have, and works together with [Sell](#Sell).
+Its used when you want to sell all tokens at once.

+    - #### PROFIT
+      Will enable  The ["PROFIT"](#"PROFIT") Entry.

+    - #### Maxbuy
+      If the Token has a "Maxbuy", you can parse "Maxbuy" amount of token here to be sure the bot will not fail.

+    - #### Liquidity
+      Enables the Liquidity Monitoring to use alied with Automatic mode.

+    - #### Keep Tracking
+      Displays the profit or losses as a percentage.
+If another purchase is made, the percentage may no longer be accurate.